 In order to submit a claim, you must show that the coronavirus pandemic and concurrent lockdown has had a negative impact on your business.

-There has been a slight change in the criteria between the first two grants and the third one.
-You must declare that your business has been impacted by reduced demand due to COVID-19 in the qualifying period, rather than simply being 'adversely affected', and you must reasonably believe that this has led to a signficiant reduction in your trading profits for the tax year as a whole.
+As noted above, there has been a slight change in the criteria between the first two grants and the third one.
+You must declare that your business has been impacted by reduced demand due to COVID-19 in the qualifying period (November - January), rather than simply being 'adversely affected', and you must reasonably believe that this has led to a signficiant reduction in your trading profits for the tax year as a whole.

 As such, it is worth keeping some evidence of the impact Covid-19 has had on your business.